-A degree from South Central College is a great investment in your future!
-Get your career started with a two-year career and technical degree from South Central College for as little as $11,930 in tuition and fees.
-Begin your first two years of a four-year, bachelor's degree at SCC and save upwards of $6,000.
+South Central College is a great investment in your future!
+Pursue a career ready program ranging from one semester to two years and start a rewarding career as soon as you graduate.
+Begin your first two years of a four-year bachelor's degree at SCC and save upwards of $7,000 each year.

 More Value for Your Investment

 SCC is the most affordable higher education option in the region with average tuition and fees at $5,966 per year.
 Over 70% of all SCC students receive some form of financial assistance (grants, work-study, student loans, or scholarships).
 For eligible students, this assistance can cover most direct costs (tuition/fees).